cule/running-route-tileserver/README.md

 </html>
 ```

-####Caching the Tiles

-One of the keys to making this simple tile server efficient and fast for both iOS and the web, is the use of a content delivery network (CDN) for caching the tiles.
-For the technically savvy reader, this content delivery can be done by setting up [Varnish](https://www.varnish-cache.org/) on your server,
-but for those looking for as little overhead as possible, check out [Fastly](http://www.fastly.com/).
-Fastly handles all the heavy lifting of
-caching the tile images and is a breeze to set up.

 ####iOS Map Tiles

 We’re not going to walk through the intricacies of getting the map tiles working with Google Maps on iOS,